TAO Toolkit Quick Start Guide

 docker-ceby following the official instructions.

-After you have installed docker-ce, follow the post-installation steps to ensure that the Docker can be run without
+Once you have installed docker-ce, follow the post-installation steps to ensure that the docker can be run without

 sudo.